How to Get Rid of Sugar Ants

 Argentine ants in house

-Acrobat ants (Crematogaster spp.)
+Acrobat Ants (Crematogaster spp.)

 Known for their heart-shaped abdomens, acrobat ants actively hunt a lot of other insects, which can include pollinators.
 They can also invade homes where they quickly multiply if they find a suitable food source.